navidshad/node-record-lpcm16/README.md

-thresholdEnd          : null   // silence threshold to end recording, overrides threshold (rec only) silence               : '1.0'  // seconds of silence before ending recorder              : 'sox'  // Defaults to 'sox' device                : null   // recording device (e.g.: 'plughw:1') audioType             : 'wav'  // audio type to record
+thresholdEnd          : null   // silence threshold to end recording, overrides threshold (rec only) silence               : '1.0'  // seconds of silence before ending recorder              : 'sox'  // Defaults to 'sox' recorderPath          : ''     // The directory path for the recorder, default is global recorder installed on the environment. device                : null   // recording device (e.g.: 'plughw:1') audioType             : 'wav'  // audio type to record
 ```